angular/angular/guides/v15-mdc-migration.md

 ### Select

-* MatSelect no longer aligns the selected option in the dropdown menu with the trigger text.
+* `MatSelect` no longer aligns the selected option in the dropdown menu with the trigger text.

-* Long options now wrap by default instead of truncating.
+* Long options now wrap instead of truncating.

+* Option heights are no longer capped at `48px`.

+* Option list now has an `8px` top and bottom padding.

+* Option list animation has changed.

 * Previously the dropdown menu width could be wider than the parent form-field, but now the dropdown is the same width as the form-field